 Mindfulness means staying aware of your wholeness, your integrity, your deep inner center of being.
 In this attentive/aware mindset, whatever you might do, you'll do it in a clear insightful compassionate way.
 Buddha taught this - and it remains equally true in our high-tech world as it did way back then.

-It's observationally true that getting high in and of itself tends to make people less mindful.
-But combining marijuana with mindfulness can reverse that tendency, enabling you to wake up the best of both worlds - be mindfully high!
+It's observationally true that getting high, in and of itself, tends to make people less mindful.
+But combining marijuana with mindfulness can reverse that tendency, enabling you to wake up the best of both worlds - being mindfully high!

-My main aim and intention in writing the Mindfully High text and helping create the supporting app has been to offer this 'mindful-while-high' guidance to whoever is seeking this support.
+My main aim and intention in writing the Cannabis For Couples and Mindfully High texts, and helping create the supporting High Together app, has been to offer this 'mindful-while-high' guidance to whoever is seeking this support.

 Role Of The Guide: I've been blessed over the years with my own excellent meditation guides who gently and professionally led me into expanded mindsets of great value, both with and without cannabis.
 I've developed the Mindfully High program to deliver the same type of professional guidance to everyone wanting it.

 The guided programs on the High Together app will regularly refocus your attention, as you get high, toward tuning into your breathing and wholebody presence.
 Then, with that established bodily grounding, you're offered a steady flow of suggestions, reminders, uplifts and experiences.

 However, as Humphry Osmond taught so adamantly, my role as your guide on the app is ultimately to quickly get entirely out of your way, so that you're free to take off into whatever new experience comes to you.